electron/website/docs/latest/tutorial/process-model.md

 ---
-title: "Process Model"
+title: 'Process Model'
-description: "Electron inherits its multi-process architecture from Chromium, which makes the framework architecturally very similar to a modern web browser.
-In this guide, we'll expound on the conceptual knowledge of Electron that we applied in the minimal quick start app."
+description: 'Electron inherits its multi-process architecture from Chromium, which makes the framework architecturally very similar to a modern web browser.
+This guide will expand on the concepts applied in the tutorial.'
 slug: process-model
 hide_title: false
 ---